can-ozcan/Si-Photonics_TaperProfileOptimization/README.md

 ## Taper Profile Optimization Algorithm for Si Photonics

-To create short but low-loss adiabatic tapers with Lumerical EME solver
+To create short and low-loss adiabatic tapers with Lumerical EME solver